1. What exactly is ‘Trust and Security’ in the digital field? Is it just about cybersecurity?

 The EU4Digital Facility supports the strengthening of the independence of NRAs in the Eastern partner countries, with the ultimate target of independent national regulatory authorities for electronic communications in place in at least five Eastern partner countries.

-The main objectives of the EU4Digital project in the area of trust and security are to identify potential issues for cross-border mutual recognition of trust services and to offer a practical action plan and assistance to overcome those issues.
+The main objectives of the EU4Digital project in the area of trust and security are to identify potential gaps for cross-border mutual recognition of trust services and to offer a practical action plan and assistance to overcome those issues.
+The EU4Digital Facility has completed assessments on legal and technical maturity of trust and eID services in each Eastern partner country.
+Based on the assessments and lessons learned from eSignature pilots, EU4Digital has developed country-specific action plans for cross-border mutual recognition, based on eIDAS defined practices and the MRA Cookbook.
+Through the recommendations issued, the aim is to enable the countries to achieve the next level or readiness towards cross-border mutual recognition.

 An analysis of state regulations, policies and security measures already implemented by Eastern partner countries has allowed us to identify the main cybersecurity challenges in the region, which are: